-On 30 April 2019, we changed to positive from stable the outlook on the rating of the City of Zagreb.
+On 30 April 2019, we changed the rating outlook on the City of Zagreb to positive from stable.
 At the same time, we affirmed its Ba2 global scale rating.
 The rating action reflects (1) the improvement in the operating environment for Croatian sub-sovereigns, as captured in the rating action on the sovereign bond rating; and (2) the city's good budgetary management and sound financial fundamentals.